eskns/styledwindcss/README.md

 # styledwindcss
 Enables the use of any version of tailwindcss with any version of @emotion/styled

 The inspiration for this project came from twin.macro.
-Unlike their approach, this package allows you to use the latest version of tailwindcss with the latest version of @emotion/styled ==without any waiting time==.
+Unlike their approach, this package allows you to use the latest version of tailwindcss with the latest version of @emotion/styled **<u>without any waiting time</u>**.
 In fact, you need to install (whatever versions of) those packages independently in addition to styledwindcss.

 ## install
 npm install tailwindcss